OpenEvalProject/evals/manuscripts/elife-97105/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/97105/elife-97105-fig3-v1.jpg)

-**Figure 3.:** In vitro fertilization and embryo development.(A, B) In vitro capacitated control or C1/C3 DKO cauda epididymal sperm were co-incubated with cumulus–oocyte complexes (COC) for 3.5 hr.
+**Figure 3.:** (A, B) In vitro capacitated control or C1/C3 DKO cauda epididymal sperm were co-incubated with cumulus–oocyte complexes (COC) for 3.5 hr.
 Eggs were either analyzed at that moment and considered fertilized when at least one decondensing sperm nucleus or two pronuclei were found in the ooplasm (n = 3) (A) or incubated for additional 24 hr to determine the percentage reaching the two-cell embryo stage (n = 7) (B).
 (C) Two-cell embryos from (B) were incubated for 3 days in vitro and the percentage reaching 4/8 cells (day 1), morula (day 2), or blastocyst (day 3) stages determined (n = 7).
 (D) In vitro capacitated control or C1/C3 DKO epididymal sperm were co-incubated with zona pellucida (ZP)-free eggs for 1 hr and fertilization was evaluated by DNA staining.
 Eggs were considered fertilized when at least one decondensing sperm nucleus was found in the ooplasm (n ≥ 5).
 (E) Fertilized ZP-free eggs obtained as in D were incubated for an additional 3 days in vitro and the percentage progressing to blastocysts was determined (n = 5).
 (F) Fertilized eggs from (D) were analyzed for maternal DNA status and classified as arrested in Metaphase II (Met II) or exhibiting 2nd polar body (2PB) (n ≥ 5).
 Data are the mean ± SEM; *p < 0.05; **p < 0.01.
 Percentages of fertilization were determined by dividing the number of fertilized eggs by the total number of eggs examined.
 Percentages of two-cell embryos were determined by dividing the number of two-cell embryos by the total number of eggs examined.
-Percentages of either 4/8 cell embryos, morula and blastocysts were calculated as the number of embryos reaching each of these stages divided by the total number of two-cell embryos obtained.Figure 3—source data 1.in vitro co-incubation of cumulus–oocyte complexes (COC) with cauda epididymal sperm (Figure 3A).Figure 3—source data 2.in vitro co-incubation of cumulus–oocyte complexes (COC) and cauda epididymal sperm (Figure 3B).Figure 3—source data 3.in vitro from two-cell eggs obtained after in vitro co incubation of cumulus–oocyte complexes (COC) and cauda epididymal sperm (Figure 3C).Figure 3—source data 4.in vitro co-incubation of zona pellucida-free oocytes with cauda epididymal sperm (Figure 3D).Figure 3—source data 5.in vitro from two-cell eggs obtained after in vitro co-incubation of zona pellucida-free oocytes with cauda epididymal sperm (Figure 3E).Figure 3—source data 6.in vitro co-incubation of zona pellucida-free oocytes with cauda epididymal sperm (Figure 3F).
+Percentages of either 4/8 cell embryos, morula and blastocysts were calculated as the number of embryos reaching each of these stages divided by the total number of two-cell embryos obtained.

 To investigate whether difficulties in penetration of the egg coats that surround the egg could generate a potential delay in fertilization that finally leads to embryo development failure, IVF assays were carried out using eggs devoid of both cumulus cells and ZP, and the percentage of fertilized ZP-free eggs analyzed.
 Under these conditions, there was a lower but still significant decrease in the percentage of eggs fertilized by mutant sperm accompanied again by significantly lower rates of blastocysts (Figure 3D, E), indicating that defects in egg coat penetration were not responsible for embryo development failure.

 To further analyze the mechanisms leading to embryo development defects, ZP-free eggs were co-incubated with capacitated sperm as above and both sperm and egg DNA status within the ooplasma of fertilized eggs were analyzed by Hoechst staining.
 Of note, results showed that whereas all eggs with decondensing heads had already extruded the 2nd polar body in controls, in four out of six experiments, a proportion of eggs with decondensing heads corresponding to the mutant group were still at Metaphase II (Met II) (Figure 3F), revealing defects in epididymal sperm affecting early post-fertilization events as the potential cause of the phenotype observed in the mutant colony.

-## Mutant epididymal sperm exhibited higher levels of both DNA fragmentation and intracellular Ca2+
+### Mutant epididymal sperm exhibited higher levels of both DNA fragmentation and intracellular Ca2+

 The finding that a proportion of eggs fertilized by epididymal mutant sperm in vitro were still at Met II, opened the possibility of defects in the meiotic resumption event that occurs during egg activation.
 Based on this, we next monitored the characteristic repetitive series of changes in intracellular Ca2+ concentration (Ca2+ oscillations) known to underpin release from meiotic arrest during egg activation and initiation of embryo development in mammalian eggs (Miyazaki, 2006; Wakai et al., 2019).
 For this purpose, ZP-free eggs were stained with Fluo-4 AM, co-incubated in vitro with control or mutant capacitated epididymal sperm and subjected to live confocal fluorescence imaging.
 Results showed no differences between the two genotypes in either the pattern of Ca2+ oscillations (Figure 4A) or in a series of associated parameters such as the number of oscillations within 90 min, time until first oscillation (considered the time to gamete fusion), oscillation frequency, first transient area or first transient duration (Figure 4B–F).
 Together, these observations indicate that the presence of eggs still at Met II among those fertilized by mutant sperm was not due to defects in Ca2+ dynamics known to be critical for meiotic resumption during egg activation.

 ![Figure 4.](https://cdn.elifesciences.org/articles/97105/elife-97105-fig4-v1.jpg)

-**Figure 4.:** 2+ oscillations in in vitro fertilized eggs.(A) Representative traces of Ca2+ oscillation patterns following in vitro fertilization of zona pellucida (ZP)-free eggs with control or C1/C3 DKO sperm.
+**Figure 4.:** (A) Representative traces of Ca2+ oscillation patterns following in vitro fertilization of zona pellucida (ZP)-free eggs with control or C1/C3 DKO sperm.
 Arrows indicate the time of sperm addition.
 (B) Number of peaks within 90 min, (C) time to first peak, (D) oscillation frequency, (E) first peak area under the curve, and (F) first transient duration.
 Values were normalized to basal Ca2+ levels recorded prior to sperm addition.
-Data are mean ± SEM of at least nine oocytes from three independent experiments; (A–F) ns.Figure 4—source data 1.2+ oscillations analyzed by fluorescence microscopy (Figure 4B).Figure 4—source data 2.2+ oscillations analyzed by fluorescence microscopy (Figure 4C).Figure 4—source data 3.2+ oscillations analyzed by fluorescence microscopy (Figure 4D).Figure 4—source data 4.2+ oscillations analyzed by fluorescence microscopy (Figure 4E).Figure 4—source data 5.2+ oscillations analyzed by fluorescence microscopy (Figure 4F).
+Data are mean ± SEM of at least nine oocytes from three independent experiments; (A–F) ns.

 Considering that delays in early embryo development may result from the time taken by the egg to repair damaged paternal DNA (Esbert et al., 2018; Newman et al., 2022; Nguyen et al., 2023), we next decided to analyze possible defects in DNA integrity in mutant cauda epididymal sperm.
 These studies were carried out using the sperm chromatin dispersion (SCD) assay which is based on the principle that sperm with fragmented DNA fail to produce the characteristic halo of dispersed DNA loops observed in sperm with non-fragmented DNA (Fernández et al., 2003).
 Interestingly, results showed a significantly higher level of DNA fragmentation in mutant than control sperm as indicated by the distribution of individual cells as a function of their DNA halo area and the percentage of cells failing to produce the halo (Figure 5A).
 To investigate whether the higher DNA fragmentation levels observed in mutant cauda sperm appear during epididymal transit, DNA fragmentation was also analyzed in immature sperm recovered from the caput region using cauda sperm from the same epididymis as control.
 Results showed that caput cells exhibited no differences in DNA fragmentation levels between groups, indicating that defects in DNA integrity in mutant sperm develop within the epididymis (Figure 5B).
 Given the well-established relationship between DNA fragmentation and oxidative stress, we next analyzed reactive oxygen species (ROS) levels in cauda epididymal sperm from control and mutant mice.
 Interestingly, results showed that ROS levels in mutant sperm were not higher than those observed in the control group (Figure 5C), not favoring the idea that higher sperm DNA fragmentation levels were due to an increase in oxidative stress in mutant cells.

 ![Figure 5.](https://cdn.elifesciences.org/articles/97105/elife-97105-fig5-v1.jpg)

 **Figure 5.:** (A) DNA fragmentation of control or C1/C3 DKO cauda epididymal sperm was analyzed by sperm chromatin dispersion (SCD) assay and both the area of DNA halo in each individual cell (left panel) and the percentage of sperm heads with small or no halo (right panel) determined.
 (B) DNA fragmentation of cauda and caput epididymal control or C1/C3 DKO sperm was analyzed by SCD assay and the area of DNA halo in each individual cell determined.
 (C) ROS levels in control and C1/C3 DKO cauda sperm analyzed by fluorescence confocal microscopy.
 Absence of probe and presence of Oligomycin were used as negative and positive controls, respectively.
-In all cases, n = 4. *p < 0.05; ****p < 0.0001, different letters indicate significant differences between treatments, p < 0.0001.Figure 5—source data 1.Figure 5A).Figure 5—source data 2.Figure 5A).Figure 5—source data 3.Figure 5B).Figure 5—source data 4.Figure 5C).
+In all cases, n = 4. *p < 0.05; ****p < 0.0001, different letters indicate significant differences between treatments, p < 0.0001.

 To assess the impact of the epididymal environment on sperm DNA fragmentation, WT cauda epididymal sperm were exposed to epididymal fluid recovered from mutant mice, and sperm DNA integrity analyzed by the SCD assay.
 Results showed that, under these conditions, WT sperm exhibited significantly higher levels of DNA fragmentation, supporting the relevance of epididymal fluid for sperm DNA integrity.
 Exposure of mutant sperm to epididymal fluid from WT mice, on the other hand, did not modify the higher DNA fragmentation levels exhibited by mutant cells (Figure 6A).
 Considering both reports showing that sperm DNA fragmentation can be induced by divalent cations in the presence of epididymal fluids (Gawecka et al., 2015; Shaman et al., 2006), and that CRISP proteins are Ca2+ channel regulators (Ernesto et al., 2015; Gibbs et al., 2006; Gibbs et al., 2011), we next analyzed the possibility that higher Ca2+ levels in the epididymis might contribute to the impaired DNA integrity of mutant sperm.
 For this purpose, WT cauda epididymal sperm were incubated in vitro with WT epididymal fluid in the presence of Ca2+ (10 mM), detecting significantly higher levels of DNA fragmentation in these cells compared to controls incubated in the absence of the cation (Figure 6A).
 As another approach to explore the involvement of Ca2+ in sperm DNA fragmentation, we next analyzed intracellular Ca2+ in cauda epididymal sperm by flow cytometry detecting significantly higher Ca2+ levels in mutant than control sperm either before or after capacitation (Figure 6B).
 Together, these observations support a dysregulation of Ca2+ within the epididymis and sperm as the main responsible for the higher sperm DNA fragmentation levels and, thus, the subsequent embryo development failure observed for mutant males.

 ![Figure 6.](https://cdn.elifesciences.org/articles/97105/elife-97105-fig6-v1.jpg)

-**Figure 6.:** 2+ levels.(A) DNA fragmentation of control or C1/C3 DKO cauda epididymal sperm incubated for 1 hr with their own or the other genotype epididymal fluid in the presence or absence of 10 mM Ca2+ was analyzed by sperm chromatin dispersion (SCD) assay and the area of DNA halo in each individual cell determined.
+**Figure 6.:** (A) DNA fragmentation of control or C1/C3 DKO cauda epididymal sperm incubated for 1 hr with their own or the other genotype epididymal fluid in the presence or absence of 10 mM Ca2+ was analyzed by sperm chromatin dispersion (SCD) assay and the area of DNA halo in each individual cell determined.
 Different letters indicate significant differences between treatments (p < 0.05).
 (B) Intracellular Ca2+ levels were evaluated by flow cytometry using Fluo-4-AM probe.
 Results are shown as normalized mean fluorescence intensity (rMFI) of Fluo-4-AM compared to the control condition in each experiment for non-capacitated (fresh) and capacitated (CAP) sperm.
-Data are mean ± SEM, n = 5; *p < 0.05.Figure 6—source data 1.in vitro with epididymal fluids and Ca2+ (Figure 6A).Figure 6—source data 2.Figure 6B).
+Data are mean ± SEM, n = 5; *p < 0.05.

 ## Discussion